 Alternatives to teeth whitening

-If you’re not happy living with your teeth just as they are, alternatives include:
+If you’re not happy with your teeth, alternatives include:

 - having your teeth cleaned by the dentist